 Carrie Redden, Director of Health and Planning – Carrie has dual master’s degrees in Public Health and City Planning (specializing in transportation planning).
 She has over 14 years of experience working to support community and individual behavior change accomplished through understanding and addressing the individual, interpersonal, infrastructure, societal, and practical factors that influence decision-making at the individual, community and policy level.
 Ms. Redden has strong research and facilitation skills.
 She has provided leadership in guiding, facilitating, and implementing a variety of community health assessments required qualitative and quantitative data analysis, including key stakeholder interviews, focus groups, and data indicator analyses.
 Carrie has worked to identify and delineate the health impacts of changes within the transportation and planned environment, including issues such as walk to school policies, complete streets, and pedestrian and cyclist infrastructure.

-Jennifer Symoun, PMP, Director of Transportation Technology – Jennifer holds an undergraduate degree in Commerce, with concentrations in Management and Management Information Systems from the University of Virginia and has over 15 years of experience in project management, outreach and communications, web development, web conferencing, and research and analysis support for the Federal Highway Administration (FHWA) and National Highway Traffic Safety Administration (NHTSA).
-Jennifer has focused on a diverse range of transportation topic areas, including freight management and operations, work zone safety and mobility, and congestion pricing.
+Jennifer Symoun, PMP, Director of Communications and Outreach – Jennifer holds an undergraduate degree in Commerce, with concentrations in Management and Management Information Systems from the University of Virginia and has over 15 years of experience in project management, outreach and communications, web development, web conferencing, and research and analysis support for the Federal Highway Administration (FHWA) and National Highway Traffic Safety Administration (NHTSA).
+Jennifer has focused on a diverse range of transportation topic areas, including enforcment of impaired driving, freight management and operations, work zone safety and mobility, and congestion pricing.
 She specializes in identifying how information technology, such as web sites, databases, and web conferencing software, can be used to effectively and efficiently inform and educate widespread audiences about transportation topics.
 Jennifer.
 Prior to joining toXcel, Jennifer worked for Leidos (formerly SAIC).